TrueWinter/TwilioCallRouter/README.md

 You will also need to create a SIP domain, configuring it to use a webhook.
 Set the webhook to TwilioCallRouter's `/outbound` route, using the POST method.

 Installing TwilioCallRouter behind a reverse proxy, such as Nginx, and configuring SSL is recommended.
+If using REFERs, please ensure that your proxy passes the protocol to TwilioCallRouter, or enable `refer_force_https`.

 ## Important Information